 Why Numinoos® Nature Photography?

 Numinoos® is a self-coined term, a combination of the word numinous and the Greek suffix noos (awareness or the mind's eye), the adjective numinous referring to the sense of awe and wonder we feel in the presence of beauty in nature, the suffix noos to our awareness or presence in the wisest possible sense.

-Numinoos® Nature Photography aims at trying to convey this awareness of the intangible qualities of light that reveal the interconnectedness of nature.
+Numinoos® Nature Photography aims to convey this awareness of the intangible qualities of light that reveal the interconnectedness of nature.
 Our nature photography strives to re-affirm our connection to that-which-is-beyond-us, to reflect humankind’s connectedness with nature, the numinous dimensions of nature and the call to reconnect with nature.